HMS Prince of Wales heads out of Rosyth ahead of her arrival in Portsmouth later this year

 The ship is then set to spend between three and five days in the Forth as various systems are given an initial test - we can expect a fair bit of activity during this time.

-Sea trials are expected to be around nine weeks long, the ship will refuel just twice, and spend a while off the north east coast.
+Sea trials are expected to be about nine weeks long, the ship will refuel just twice, and spend a while off the north east coast.

 Once completed she will make her home at Her Majesty’s Naval Base Portsmouth, where she is expected to arrive in December.